SRombauts/SQLiteCpp/README.md

 ### Dependencies

-- a STL implementation (even an old one, like the one provided with VC6 should work)
+- an STL implementation (even an old one, like the one provided with VC6 should work)
-- exception support (the class Exception inherit from std::runtime_error)
+- exception support (the class Exception inherits from std::runtime_error)
-- the SQLite library, either by linking to it dynamicaly or staticaly (install the libsqlite3-dev package under Debian/Ubuntu/Mint Linux), or by adding its source file in your project code base (source code provided in src/sqlite3 for Windows), with the SQLITE_ENABLE_COLUMN_METADATA macro defined (see http://www.sqlite.org/compile.html#enable_column_metadata).
+- the SQLite library, either by linking to it dynamicaly or statically (install the libsqlite3-dev package under Debian/Ubuntu/Mint Linux), or by adding its source file in your project code base (source code provided in src/sqlite3 for Windows), with the SQLITE_ENABLE_COLUMN_METADATA macro defined (see http://www.sqlite.org/compile.html#enable_column_metadata).

 ## Getting started
 ### Installation

-To use this wrappers, you need to add the 10 SQLiteC++ source files from the src/ directory in your project code base, and compile/link against the sqlite library.
+To use this wrapper, you need to add the 10 SQLiteC++ source files from the src/ directory in your project code base, and compile/link against the sqlite library.

 The easiest way to do this is to add the wrapper as a library.